-The unusual name of the red building is believed to have been coined by an early artist, who noted that it was many local artists’ favorite subject for painting and drawing.
+The building’s unusual name is believed to have been coined by an early artist, who noted that it was many local artists’ favorite subject for painting and drawing.
 It seems to be true!
-Rockport is still well known as an artist colony, and the many galleries dotted throughout town sport an abundance of maritime-inspired art, many of which display Motif Number 1 prominently.
+Rockport is still well known as an artist colony, and the many galleries throughout the town sport an abundance of maritime-inspired art, many of which display Motif Number 1 prominently.

 You can see the shack from many spots overlooking the harbor, or you can walk out closer to it, as we did, by exploring the alleys off of Bearskin Neck.
 As you can imagine, we took lots of photos!

 It’s a really iconic seaside element, so it’s no surprise that it is known as “the most painted building in the world.”

 Drive about seven minutes from the center of Rockport, and you’ll find yourself nearing Halibut Point State Park.
 This is a serene and scenic conservation area with walking trails to be explored.